Socks5Balancer/Socks5Balancer/README.md

   "upstreamSelectRule": "random",           // the Load Balance Rule. default is `random` "sleepTime": 1800000,                     // how many time we need to sleep after last connect. default is 1800000ms (1800s or 30min)
   "serverChangeTime": 5000,                 // the config of Load Balance Rule `change_by_time`. default is 5000ms (5s)
-  "upstream": [                             // the backend server array.  default is empty. (now only support socks5 proxy server)
+  "stateServerHost": "127.0.0.1",           // the simple state monitor server host. default is 127.0.0.1 "stateServerPort": 5010,                  //  the simple state monitor server port. default is 5010 "upstream": [                             // the backend server array.  default is empty. (now only support socks5 proxy server)
     {
       "host": "127.0.0.1",                  // the backend server host